mmilano/SidePanelCollapse/README.md

 ### Visual Design Requirements

 SidePanelCollapse makes absolutely no claims on the visual design of the side panel element.
-All visual styling must be done seperately.
+All visual styling must be done separately.
 It can be any color, practically any size, and can have most any content.